manifest/pal-facebook/README.md

 #### Authentication Schema

-If an execution of the `pal:authenticate/{2,3}` function were successful, the authentication schema would be returned:
+An successful execution of `pal:authenticate/{2,3}` function returns the authentication schema below.

 ```erlang
 #{access_token => <<"...">>,
   expires_in => <<"5183998">>}
 ```

-See the complete example using PAL and [Cowboy][cowboy] HTTP server [here][pal-example].
+See a complete example with PAL and [Cowboy][cowboy] HTTP server [here][pal-example].

 ### 2. Facebook User (user's profile data) workflow

 #### Options

-You can configure the workflow, passing the options into `pal:new/2` or `pal:group/2` functions:
+You can configure the workflow by passing options below into `pal:new/2` or `pal:group/2` functions:

 - `request_options` (optional) -
-		Request options, in the format of [hackney][hackney] HTTP client.
+		Options for the [hackney][hackney] HTTP client.
 - `includes` (optional) -
-		Parts of authentication map to be processed by the workflow.
+		Parts of authentication schema to be processed by the workflow.
 		All by default, `[uid, credentials, info, extra, rules]`.

 #### Input Data

 - `access_token` -
-		OAuth2 Access Token was obtained with the `pal_facebook_oauth2_authcode` workflow.
+		An access Token obtained using the `pal_facebook_oauth2_authcode` workflow.

 #### Authentication Schema

-If an execution of the `pal:authenticate/{2,3}` function were successful, the authentication schema would be returned:
+An successful execution of `pal:authenticate/{2,3}` function returns the authentication schema below.

 ```erlang
 #{uid => <<"...">>,